 Layshock vs. Hermitage School District

-As a result of his post, Layshock was suspended from his school for 10 days.
-Layshock protested the decision, and took his case to the Pennsylvania court system.
-In February, 2010, Layshock’s freedom of speech rights were upheld by a three-judge panel of the third circuit, which found that the school violated Layshock’s constitutional rights by suspending him.
+As a result of his post, Layshock was suspended from his school for ten days.
+Layshock protested the decision and took his case to the Pennsylvania court system.
+In February 2010, Layshock’s freedom of speech rights were upheld by a three-judge panel of the third circuit, which found that the school violated Layshock’s constitutional rights by suspending him.
 However, a similar case received a different ruling, prompting the Court of Appeals to take a second look at both cases this year.

-In this case, the student’s disciplinary action was upheld by the court.
+In this case, the court upheld the student’s disciplinary action.
 Although this ruling occurred in 2007 and the Layshock ruling was made last year, the inconsistency of the decisions prompted the 3rd Circuit Court of Appeals to take another look at both cases to try to form a uniform ruling on speech outside of the campus environment.
 The appeals court determined that in both cases, the students had a right to post their comments, even though the content was considered “rude” and “vulgar” by some, including the attorney representing the students.